GabeMitchell23/gfm48FastRobots/Lab4/lab4Writeup.md

 ## Task 1: Accelerometer
 Students were tasked with using the accelerometer to calculate the pitch and role of the IMU when the it was oriented at -90, 0, and 90 degrees.
-To conver the acceration output to angular position values, the equations from lecture were used.
+To convert the acceleration output to angular position values, the equations from lecture were used.

 <img src="accel_eqns.PNG" class="img-responsive" alt="" width= 600>